AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

    ![Save the data element](../assets/images/idservice-emailHashed.png)

-## Add a Rule to send the Customer IDs
+### Add a Rule to send the Customer IDs

-The Experience Cloud ID Service passes the Customer IDs using a Rule Action called “Set Customer IDs.”
-We will now create a rule to trigger this action when the visitor is authenticated.
+The Experience Cloud ID Service passes the Customer IDs in rules using an action called “Set Customer IDs.”
+You will now create a rule to trigger this action when the visitor is authenticated.

 **To create a rule to send the Customer IDs**